FA-2018 UNDERGRADUATE REGISTRATION - TIGERVILLE CAMPUS

 If you are not returning in the Fall 2018 semester, send an email to email@example.com.
 Please note: You will need to complete this step even if you have submitted a non-returner form for Student Life in regards to housing.

 - Make an appointment with your advisor to register for FA-18 and Summer courses.
 Review your earned hours on your transcript on Student Portal then sign up for the appropriate registration day.
 Your appointment must be on or after your classification day listed above.
 Your advisor’s name can be found on the student portal under “my grades” on your latest mid-term or final grade report.
 Advisors will post appointment slots so that students can sign up and/or contact you via email.

 - View the course offerings for FA-18 on the student portal.
 NOTE: The complete course offering may not be available until March 15, and remember that you must change the term to the appropriate semester to view the offering.

 - Meet with your advisor at your designated appointment time.
 NOTE: Students - - DO NOT meet with your advisor until your classification date above.
 If you do, your schedule may be removed until your specified day.
 Your Advisor will check your classification and enter your schedule.

 - View and print your schedule on the student portal after meeting with your advisor.

-- Students with permission to register early will receive an email from the Registrar’s Office indicating the Early Registration Date.
-Note: Only athletes with seasons during the Spring 2018 semester will receive an Early Registration email.
-ALL ATHLETES DO NOT REGISTER EARLY FOR SP-18.
+- Students with permission to register have received an email from the Registrar’s Office indicating the Early Registration Date.
+Note: Only athletes with seasons during the Fall 2018 semester will receive an Early Registration email.
+ALL ATHLETES DO NOT REGISTER EARLY FOR FA-18.

 If you need assistance with viewing the student portal please contact the help desk at 7272.